quickapps/docs/en/developers/events.md

 $this->hook(['GetTime', new ContextObject()], $arg_0, $arg_0, ..., $arg_1);
 ```

-If no context is given "$this" will be used by default.
+If no context is given `$this` will be used by default.

 ### didHook([$eventName]);